-The iPhone’s iOS does a good job at providing users with plenty of reset options.
+The Apple iPhone iOS does a good job at providing users with plenty of reset options.
 Usually, a reset is an “all or nothing” kind of thing.
 With the iPhone though, you can reset single things like the keyboard dictionary or just the settings you’ve changed over the course of owning the device.
 Here’s how you can reset the iPhone settings if you are experiencing problems with the device.

 Reset all settings